 Make Music Huntsville is a live, free musical celebration on June 21, the longest day of the year, with concerts on streets, sidewalks, and parks across the city.

 Make Music Huntsville is an annual free, outdoor day of music held on the summer solstice, June 21.

-Completely different from a typical music festival, Make Music is open to anyone who wants to take part.
-Every kind of musician — young and old, amateur and professional, of every musical persuasion — pours onto streets, parks, plazas, and porches to share their music with friends, neighbors, and strangers.
+Completely different a typical music festival, Make Music is open to anyone who wants to take part.
+Every kind of musician — young and old, amateur and professional, of every musical persuasion — pours onto streets, parks, plazas, and porches to share music with friends, neighbors, and strangers.
 All of it is free and open to the public.

 How to Participate